Defining binary phylogenetic trees using parsimony

-Now we construct a binary character $f$ such $l(f,\widetilde{T})=k>l(f,T)$ as follows: \begin{itemize} \item We assign state $a$ to all taxa in $A$. \item Then we choose two paths: One connecting the root $\rho_1$ of $T_{A_1}$ with the nearest leaf $x_1\in \widetilde{T}_{B_1}$, and the other one connecting the root $\rho_2$ of $T_{A_2}$ with the nearest leaf $x_2 \in \widetilde{T}_{B_m}$. \item Then we choose $k-2$ additional edge disjoint leaf-to-leaf paths in $\widetilde{T}$, where all leaves considered are contained in $B\setminus\{x_1,x_2\}$. \item We then assign $x_1$ and $x_2$ state $b$.
+Now we construct a binary character $f$ such $l(f,\widetilde{T})=k>l(f,T)$ as follows: \begin{itemize} \item We assign state $a$ to all taxa in $A$. \item Then we choose two paths: One connecting the root $\rho_1$ of $T_{A_1}$ with the nearest leaf $x_1\in \widetilde{T}_{B_1}$, and the other one connecting the root $\rho_2$ of $T_{A_2}$ with the nearest leaf $x_2 \in \widetilde{T}_{B_m}$. \item Then we choose $k-2$ additional edge-disjoint leaf-to-leaf paths in $\widetilde{T}$, where all leaves considered are contained in $B\setminus\{x_1,x_2\}$. \item We then assign $x_1$ and $x_2$ state $b$.
 For all other $k-2$ paths, we label one of its endpoints $a$ and the other one $b$.
 All unlabeled leaves in $B$ that are not contained in a path (if such leaves exist) also are assigned state $b$. \end{itemize}

-We subsequently prove $l(f,\widetilde{T})=k>l(f,T)$, but before we do this, we first show that our construction is valid, i.e. that indeed $k-2$ paths can be chosen es described above in the crucial third step.
+We subsequently prove $l(f,\widetilde{T})=k>l(f,T)$, but before we do this, we first show that our construction is valid, i.e. that indeed $k-2$ paths can be chosen as described above in the crucial third step.